San Francisco Security Deposit and Rent Board Fee Calculator

 As Jeffery P. Woo reported on the San Francisco Apartment Association Website, "The Rent Board takes the position that for any interest payment paid after March 1, but prior to June 15, all three interest periods must now be accounted for."
 ReLISTO's SF Security Deposit Interest and Rent Board Fee Calculator calculates all three interest periods.

-Was the calculator updated?+
+Was the calculator updated to a new version?+

 Yes it has been updated.
 January 2015 ReLISTO conducted a major upgrade to the San Francisco Security Deposit Interest and Rent Board Fee Calculator.
 In addition to modernizing the look and feel of the product, we added the following features